 Did you transition or big chop immediately?

-I began transitioning February of 2015 and chopped March of 2016.
+I began transitioning in February of 2015 and chopped in March of 2016.
 For transitioning hair, my top two tips are to deep condition weekly and to do styles that blend the two textures like braid outs, twist outs, and rod sets.

 What are your go-to products right now and why do you use them?

 For deep conditioning, I use TGIN Honey Miracle Mask.
 This mask moisturizes my hair and softens my hair.
 Because I use gel for my wash and go’s and gels tend to leave my hair feeling hard, I like to proceed with a good deep conditioning treatment and this mask does this for me.
 Another go-to product of mine is JBCO ( Jamaican Black Castor Oil).
 This oil softens my hair and promotes growth and I have noticed a tremendous difference in the health of my hair since I have been using the oil.
 It is great for sealing in moisture.
 Another staple product of mine is Eco Gold.
-It is a moisturizing gel, gives me great definition for my 3c/4a hair.
+It is a moisturizing gel, gives me a great definition for my 3c/4a hair.
 I like my styles to last at least a week and this gel gives my hair great hold.
 It also has healthy oils in it such as olive oil and black castor oil.
 I have also just started using Lily of the Desert Aloe Vera Gelly.
 This gel is a healthier alternative and it provides a medium hold with a moisturizing feel.

 What have you learned about your hair thus far?

 My hair thrives the most when I don’t manipulate it much.
 Wash and go’s and twist outs allow me to do my hair once a week and not have to manipulate my hair (other than to refresh) for the rest of the week.

 What advice would you give to someone with the same hair type or porosity?
 What should they know about that hair type and texture?